mkassoum/VroomPC/README.md

 # VroomPC
-Its a simple Project to help Gamers get more Preformance with their low or Mid-End PCs It allows Users to change the Power options and energy consomption, Disable background Apps, lowers the Resolution Timer response time and flushs the DNS. and The last Function just resets everything back to normal to preserve power consomption and keep the life time of the hardware at optimal state.
+If you just wanna use the Tool you can Download the EXE file only Its a simple Project to help Gamers get more Preformance with their low or Mid-End PCs It allows Users to change the Power options and energy consomption, Disable background Apps, lowers the Resolution Timer response time and flushs the DNS. and The last Function just resets everything back to normal to preserve power consomption and keep the life time of the hardware at optimal state.